Traditional Italian Food: The Best Traditional Italian Dishes

 Bagna Cauda (Piedmont)

-Bagna Cauda is a typical sauce from Piedmont, made from anchovies and garlic, and where vegetables of various kinds are dipped.
-It’s usually served in a specific bowl (called fajòt) with a candle inside, so as to keep the sauce warm.
+Bagna Cauda is a typical Piedmont sauce made from anchovies and garlic.
+It is a perfect dip for various vegetables and usually served in a specific bowl (called fajòt) with a candle inside to keep the sauce warm.
+It’s the perfect thing to try if you like garlic (personally, I am not a fan).

 Vitello Tonnato (Piedmont)

-Vitello Tonnato, in its original recipe, is a simple dish that’s served as an appetizer and is actually meant to be eaten cold or at room temperature.
+Vitello Tonnato, in its original recipe, is a simple appetizer meant to be eaten cold or at room temperature.
 It became extremely popular during the 1980s.
 It’s made with very tender calf meat and a delicious tuna sauce.
+It’s a common dish to have in the summer.

 Pesto alla Genovese (Liguria)